 - Complete the online Australian Cultural Awareness Assessment.

-- Send your application form and assessment fee to Dietitians Australia.
+- Send your supporting documents and assessment fee to Dietitians Australia.

 You must pay a fee when you apply for your Mutual Recognition assessment.